 Creating much fanfare on the superfood scene, I started getting curious when my friends were consistently raving about the amazing benefits of chia seeds.

-Once I researched the health benefits myself, it didn’t take me long to start putting them everywhere!
+Once I researched the health benefits myself (chia seeds are super beneficial), it didn't take me long to start putting them everywhere!
 Especially PUDDING!
-There’s just something about that deliciously thick and creamy mixture that keeps me coming back for more.
+There's just something about that deliciously thick and creamy mixture that keeps me coming back for more.

 Now, there's a risk for chia puddings to be a bit bland.
 That's why I've compiled these extra delicious, not-bland-at-all, top 5 chia seed recipes for YOU!